 I often add Lavender oil it to almond oil and use it as a body moisturizer after a warm bath to help me sleep.
 I like that it moisturizes as well as relaxes me before bed.
 Again, you only need to add a few drops.
 I also like to add it to bath salts and add a sprinkle of dried lavender too.
 We have a lovely Lavender Bath Salts Recipe that you could try.

 It is said that the smell of lavender reduces anxiety and relaxes the brain, rejuvenating you as you sleep.
 You could introduce lavender oil into your bedtime routine by putting a small amount on a tissue under your bed or in a room spray or diffuser.
 There are many companies that sell lavender products ready to use.
-If you are in Canada you must try From The Garden Shed who sell slightly more unusual products such a Lavender fire bundles to create a wonderful aroma through your campfire or home fire and lovely lavender bath bombs to help you relax before bed.
-If you are in the UK there are many companies closer to home selling a wide variety of lavender products, such as Neals Yard or Castle Farm Kent.
+If you are in Canada you must try From The Garden Shed who sell slightly more unusual products such a Lavender fire bundles to create a wonderful aroma through your home fire and lovely lavender bath bombs to help you relax before bed.
+If you are in the UK there are many companies closer to home selling a wide variety of natural lavender products.
+We love the products by Neals Yard

 How to use it as a cleaning product